 Feb.
 21-March 29, 2017

-featuring the work of Meredith Knapp Brickell, Maria Lind Blevins, Wes Janz, Mark Manjivar, Sean Starowitz and Michael Strand
+featuring the work of Maria Lind Blevins, Meredith Knapp Brickell with the Busy Bees and Felice Salmon, Wes Janz, Mark Menjivar, Sean Starowitz and Michael Strand

 "The Places We Live" is an exhibition of artists working in social engagement, an art practice where artists co-create their work with specific audiences.
-Five dynamic American social intervention artists will activate local and regional spaces while exhibiting tangible art objects from those programmed interventions.
+Six U.S. social intervention artists will activate local and regional spaces while exhibiting tangible art objects from those programmed interventions.

-Transylvania University Bachelor of Fine Arts students showcase their best work in this culminating exhibition.
+Transylvania University Bachelor of Fine Arts students Carrie Billett, Henry Kramer, Hannah Logsdon and Theodora Salazar showcase their best work in this culminating exhibition.

 May 4-19, 2017

 Juried Student Art Exhibition